Rover to probe whether Mars was life-friendly in the past

-PASADENA, California (Reuters) - NASA plans to follow up a decade-long search for Mars’ lost water with a mission to learn whether the Red Planet once harbored other ingredients necessary for life.
+PASADENA, Calif., Aug 4 (Reuters) - NASA plans to follow up a decade-long search for Mars’ lost water with a mission to learn whether the Red Planet once harbored other ingredients necessary for life.

 The astrobiological hunt begins once the $2.5 billion Mars Science Lab rover Curiosity lands itself beside a towering mountain that rises from the floor of a vast, ancient impact basin called Gale Crater.

 Touchdown, monitored from mission control at NASA’s Jet Propulsion Laboratory in California, is scheduled for 10:31 p.m.
 Sunday Pacific time (1:31 a.m.
-EDT on Monday).
+EDT on Monday/0531 GMT on Monday).

 “It’s a big science goal.
 We’re not just looking for water anymore,” said California Institute of Technology geologist John Grotzinger, the lead mission scientist.